EugenNekrasov/Surfers-Co/README.md

 * One static page.
 * For 320-1920px width screen.
 * Tested on IE11, Safari (iOS and Mac), Firefox (windows, linux, Android), Chrome (windows, linux), Opera (linux)
-* Command 'npm run serve' launches web server, on-fly scss compiling and refreshing changes in all browsers connected to this page
+* Execute "npm install" to compile scss and launch web server.
+All scss's changes will be refreshed in the browser automatically.